jpswade/jpswade.github.io/_drafts/_improve_serps.md

 Don't worry so much about duplicate content.
 In 2008, Google's blog said that [duplicate content penalties were a myth](https://webmasters.googleblog.com/2008/09/demystifying-duplicate-content-penalty.html).
 In 2013, Google's Matt Cutts said "[Duplicate content won't hurt you](https://youtu.be/Vi-wkEeOKxM)".
 Do follow [Google's advice to avoid duplicate content](https://support.google.com/webmasters/answer/66359?hl=en), but let Google worry about stolen content.

-Focus on building TRUST, be authoritative and create new unique rich content.
+Focus on building reputation, be authoritative and create new unique rich content.

 ## Engagement